theNewDynamic/oregonsadventurecoast.com/content/blog/the-legacy-lives-on-2025-prefontaine-memorial-run-announces-new-highlights.md

 ![](/img/2025-prefontaine-memorial-run-blog-12-695x322-1.jpg)

 This year promises to be a race to remember!
-Runners from across the country will gather on Saturday, September 20, 2025, for the Annual Prefontaine Memorial Run in Coos Bay.
+Runners from across the country will gather on **Saturday, September 20, 2025, for the Annual Prefontaine Memorial Run in Coos Bay**.
 To mark the 50th anniversary of Steve Prefontaine's passing, organizers are honoring his legacy with exciting new additions to this year's event:

-* Cash Awards: The top three male and female finishers will receive cash prizes!
+* **Cash Awards:** The top three male and female finishers will receive cash prizes!
 1st place: $500, 2nd place: $300, 3rd place: $200.
-* Commemorative Medals: Race participants will receive a special medal (while supplies last).
+* **Commemorative Medals:** Race participants will receive a special medal (while supplies last).
-* Special Guests: This year's race will feature appearances by legendary long-distance runner Jacqueline Hansen, as well as runner Thomas Valles, who was depicted in the film McFarland USA (with a special screening at the [Egyptian Theatre](https://www.egyptiantheatre.events/) in downtown Coos Bay on September 19th at 7:00 p.m.).
+* **Special Guests:** This year's race will feature appearances by legendary long-distance runner Jacqueline Hansen, as well as runner Thomas Valles, who was depicted in the film McFarland USA (with a special screening at the [Egyptian Theatre](https://www.egyptiantheatre.events/) in downtown Coos Bay on September 19th at 7:00 p.m.).
 The Tauranga Cross Country Team will also be visiting from New Zealand.
-* Virtual Option: Can't make it in person?
+* **Virtual Option:** Can't make it in person?
 Register for the Virtual 10K or 2K Run/Walk by midnight on September 5th to receive a bib, shirt, and medal.

-This event is sanctioned by the [Road Runners Club of America](http://www.rrca.org/).
+*This event is sanctioned by the* [*Road Runners Club of America*](http://www.rrca.org/)*.*

-While you're here, be sure to enjoy the [Annual Bay Area Fun Festival](https://www.oregonsadventurecoast.com/event/annual-bay-area-fun-festival/) presented by [Coos Bay Downtown Association](https://coosbaydowntown.com/) September 20-21, 2025!
-This popular annual event, often seen as one last hurrah before we say goodbye to summer, features live entertainment, local vendors, delicious food and drink, the [Annual Cruz the Coos & Show' n Shine](https://www.oregonsadventurecoast.com/event/annual-cruz-the-coos/), a parade through downtown Coos Bay, and more!
+**While you're here, be sure to enjoy the** [**Annual Bay Area Fun Festival**](https://www.oregonsadventurecoast.com/event/annual-bay-area-fun-festival/) **presented by** [**Coos Bay Downtown Association**](https://coosbaydowntown.com/) **September 20-21, 2025!** This popular annual event, often seen as one last hurrah before we say goodbye to summer, features live entertainment, local vendors, delicious food and drink, the [Annual Cruz the Coos & Show' n Shine](https://www.oregonsadventurecoast.com/event/annual-cruz-the-coos/), a parade through downtown Coos Bay, and more!
 It's the perfect way to say farewell to summer 2025 and usher in the autumn season!

 ### **Take Advantage of one of the** [**Sunday Night Lodging Specials**](https://www.oregonsadventurecoast.com/stay-extra-night/) **& Avoid U.S. Hwy 101 South Roadwork!!**

 Will you be impacted by <a href="https://kobi5.com/news/hwy-101-to-be-closed-south-of-bandon-for-weekend-in-september-281623/" target="_blank" rel="noopener">ODOT's closure of U.S. Hwy 101 south of Bandon</a> over the weekend?
-Visitors coming from south of this construction site will need to make alternate travel plans to reach Coos Bay and return home after the run. **If you plan ahead, you can completely avoid the traffic and make it a full weekend on Oregon's Adventure Coast by coming in during the day on Friday, staying through the weekend, and leaving Monday morning!** Several of our local lodging partners are offering special Sunday night discounts so you can extend your stay, relax, and enjoy more of Oregon's Adventure Coast.
-[Click here to learn more](https://www.oregonsadventurecoast.com/stay-extra-night/).
+Visitors coming from south of this construction site will need to make alternate travel plans to reach Coos Bay and return home after the run.
+If you plan ahead, you can completely avoid the traffic and make it a full weekend on Oregon's Adventure Coast by coming in during the day on Friday, staying through the weekend, and leaving Monday morning! ***Several of our local lodging partners are offering special Sunday night discounts so you can extend your stay, relax, and enjoy more of Oregon's Adventure Coast.*** [***Click here to learn more***](https://www.oregonsadventurecoast.com/stay-extra-night/)***.***

 ### About Steve Prefontaine